Nagehan1/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name:Nagehan
-- Your City:
+- Your City:Coventry
-- Your Slack Name:
+- Your Slack Name:Nagehan1

 # Homework Details

-- Module:
+- Module:git-github
-- Week:
+- Week:Week 1